There are variations on the title as follows:

 Copy after Ziegler's 'La Vision de St Luc' is the preferred title.

 A vertical figure composition with an arched top.
 Framed in the arch is the Virgin Mary, sitting among clouds, clad in a pink dress and blue robe.
 She holds the baby Jesus who clasps her round the neck, his head snuggling close to hers.
 The clouds are blue, against a yellow glow of sky.
-In front, facing left, is a monk in a black robe, bare-footed, painting the pair in an arched composition, on a small canvas.
+In front, facing left, is a monk in a black robe, bare-footed, painting the mother and child in an arched composition, on a small canvas.
 All three have halos.
 He is half kneeling on a box, over which a red robe is draped.
 He holds a small bowl in his left hand, the brush in his right.
-There are a couple more bowls and tall jugs in front of him.
+There are a couple of bowls and tall jugs in front of him.
 In the lower left corner is a scroll bearing Greek letters, possibly intended to read Λουκᾶς (Luke).

 St Luke was one of the Four Evangelists, named as authors of the canonical Gospels of Jesus Christ.
 Luke came from the Hellenistic city of Antioch in Syria.
 He became the patron saint of artists, and was said to have painted the portrait of the Virgin Mary and the baby Jesus.
 The legend goes back to the 8th century, and depictions of the scene are found from the 13th century on.
 Guilds of St Luke were established for painters and related craftsmen all over Europe.
 3